 But who should you bet on?
 Well, if history is any indicator, then choosing the favorites is a pretty safe bet.
 However, it depends on the sample size.

-Since 2006, favorites are 26-11 with a 70 percent win rate on Thanksgiving and are only 10-6, amounting to a 63 percent win rate going back to 2013.
+From 2006-2018, favorites were 26-11 with a 70 percent win rate on Thanksgiving and are only 10-6, amounting to a 63 percent win rate going back to 2013.
 Since the NFL added another game to the holiday slate, the win percentage has only increased during that time, and the favorites went 3-0 in 2018.

 Give the Public a Plate

 Instead of “fading the public” on Thursday, you’re much better off fixing them a plate, cracking open a beer, and betting on the teams they favor.

 For Thanksgiving matchups, when more than 50 percent bet on the favorite, the favorite has covered 65 percent of the time.
 The odds go up when more public tickets come in.
 More than 60 percent of tickets wagered win 71 percent of the time while more than 70 percent of tickets bet has the favorite covering a whopping 89 percent of Turkey Day matchups.